tonymm81/web_page/client/README.md

 ## version 149

 Backend and database is now okay, but still not connected to client.
-I have to plan, how move the apicaals to backend
+I have to plan, how move the apicaals to backend bug. node gives error in fetch import.
+I have to figure out how to make apicall.
+This fetch wont work

+## version 150

+I make the forecast apicall route to backend.
+I am usin the axios because node-fetch didnt work.

+Also added to database blog page data schema.

 ## npm installs in this project: